sedouard/dokku-azure/README.md

 How awesome is that?

-Now I'm personally I'm an [Express](http://expressjs.com) developer and prefer smaller web frameworks, which is pretty much the opposite of Rails.
+Now personally I'm an [Express](http://expressjs.com) developer and prefer smaller web frameworks, which is pretty much the opposite of Rails.
 However I do understand there are a ton of people who love Rails and I'd love to see more Rails sites deployed on Azure.

 Keep reading for this quick how-to: